rajarshighoshal/traffic-sign-classifier/README.md

 | Softmax               |                                               |

-#### 3. Describe how you trained your model.
-The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.
+#### 3. Model Hyperparameters

-To train the model, I used an ....
+To train the model, I have choosed the folowing hyperparameters:

-#### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
-Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
-Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
-Perhaps your solution involved an already well known implementation or architecture.
-In this case, discuss why you think the architecture is suitable for the current problem.
+* Learning Rate - `0.0001`
+* Batch Size - `32`
+* No. of Epochs - `300`

+#### 4. Model Building Approach

+* At first I have used classic `LeNet` architecture.
+* The initial LeNet model was overfitting or underfitting, even after tuning the hyperparameters in various ways I was unable to get better results.
+*  As a result I have decided to modify it.
+* I have changed the LeNet's 5x5 kernel size for convolution layers to 3x3 kernal size.
+* I have also added another convolution layer followed by a maxpooling layer to increase the depth of the feature map.
+* I have also added one additional hidden layer in the fully connected layers to decrease the neuron sizes more gradually.
+* Apart from that in between each fully connected layer I have decided to add a dropout layer with a dropout probability of 50% to stop overfitting.
+* As the optimiser I have choosed Adam optimiser.
+* After much testing I have decided to keep learning rate `0.0001` and decraes the batch size to `32`; also I have choosed the epoch as `300` as the model tarining and valkidation accuracy was continuing to increase for any number below that.

 My final model results were:
-* training set accuracy of ?
+* training set accuracy of `1.00`
-* validation set accuracy of ?
+* validation set accuracy of `0.96`
-* test set accuracy of ?
+* test set accuracy of `0.95`

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?